-On January 1st, the copyright expired for some of our holdings: they are now in the public domain in Canada.
-Digital materials are no longer restricted to being viewed only at the Archives, but are available online to all.
-Here’s a quick look at some of the digital objects that have become easier to view and re-use.
+On January 1st, the copyright expired for some of our holdings: these are now in the public domain in Canada.
+These digital materials may now be legally re-used for any purpose.
+Here’s a quick look at some of the images and maps that have become easier to re-use.
+There are many more!

 Ross Lort was a Vancouver architect who began his career with the firm of Maclure and Fox, and spend the latter part of his career as the principal of the firm Ross A. Lort Architect.
 He was also an accomplished artist and we have a few of his works digitized.

 “False Creek”, by Ross Lort, 1933.
 Linocut showing sawmills on False Creek.
 Reference code AM1562-: 2010-084